24 Cities Near Orlando to Live in 2026

 Apopka takes its name from Ahapopka, a Seminole word for "potato eating place."
 Early American settlers developed a Masonic Lodge and trading center during the 1830s.

-Apopka has a reputation for being a nice, welcoming area.
+Apopka has a reputation for being a more residential and laid-back area.
 The city has a median age of 38 years old and is the perfect city close to Orlando, Florida, for those seeking a quiet, laid-back lifestyle.

 Once a notoriously polluted lake, Lake Apopka is now a popular outdoor recreation destination.
 You can find apartment complexes near the lake for waterfront views.
 Or look for areas near Wekiwa Springs State Park for access to ample green space.